 Students using Veteran Benefits should understand their responsibilities, which include:

 - Notifying the School Certifying Official of any schedule changes

 - Declaring a major once they reach junior standing (undergraduate students)

 Veterans Certification Request Form

-This form must be filled out and submitted to the Veterans Certification Department each term benefits are requested.
+The online form must be filled out and submitted to the Veterans Certification Department each term benefits are requested.
 You will not receive benefits for the term until the form is submitted.
-The form can be completed and turned in (as early as after registration).
+The form can be completed immediately following registration.